H-1Bs Reduced Computer Programmer Employment By Up To 11%, Study Finds

 Regardless, an unemployment rate a 3.5% is not necessarily good for growth...
 This the problem with unemployment, if you have no companies can't grow, if you have too much -- well, yeah nobody wants to be unemployed.
 Particularly, not in a country like the US without any safety net.

+Yes, but how many of those 96.5% employed CS grads are in jobs that use their skills?
+How many of them are stacking shelves at the local store because they can't get work in their field?

-Fix the abuse, keep the program (Score:2)
+Fix the abuse, keep the program (Score:3)

 The thing I really don't like about the H-1B program is the abuse.
 There's nothing wrong with keeping a few visa slots open for truly exceptional people.
 I've seen the program used for this purpose and it mostly works.
 The problem is the companies that use it to directly replace older workers in routine, run of the mill IT and dev jobs.
-Companies are totally aware of what they're doing when they hire Tata, Infosys or Cognizant -- it's a "Pontias Pilate" move that lets them wash their hands of the IT departm
+Companies are totally aware of what they're doing when they hire Tata, Infosys or Cognizant -- it's a "Pontias Pilate" move that lets them wash their hands of the IT department.
+That's what has been happening with the big stories making the news (Disney, Southern California Edison, etc.) The outsourcer comes in, has to make a profit on the deal, and so they offshore everything they can and slowly replace domestic workers with H-1Bs for things they can't.
+These are not the best and brightest -- its mostly DBA and dev work that requires just enough on site interaction to make offshoring ineffective.
+I've worked in outsourced IT environments -- everything takes twice as long and nothing new will ever be attempted in a company that has someone else running their iT, partially because change orders cost so much.

+Allowing the abuses is essentially a brake on IT workers' careers and an artificial salary cap.
+I've been lucky enough to become the senior guy in our engineering group over years of experience, and feel very strongly that we oldies (I'm 41

+:-) ) have to develop the next generation.
+I don't want the pipeline of newbies to dry up because they're worried there's no future in technology.
+Young students are going to make rational choices and we're going to be stuck the same way the mainframers are now...no one will take the leap to learn enough to replace the retirees.

 Re: (Score:2)